AndGrad/soc_learning_network/README.md

 The SPSS script is available in the file ‘scripts/MLMED_Beta_2.sps’.
 The mediation was run with the data contained in the file file ‘clean_data/BEAST_data_meanS.csv’.

-For any question or clarification regarding this repository, please contact the responsible researcher Andrea Gradassi, at a.gradassi@uva.nl.
+For any question or clarification regarding this repository, please contact the responsible researcher Andrea Gradassi, at andrea.gradassi@gmail.com.